A Winter Adventure In Iceland

 Join us as we take on the saga island aka Iceland.
 We will spend the week capturing the essence of what Iceland is all about.
 We will take you to the most amazing locations the land of fire and ice has to offer.
 Should we be lucky, we will both witness and capture the elusive aurora borealis.
 It will be a week you won´t forget!

-When joining Rachel and Tor, you will be in the hands of enthusiastic professionals with a passion for the night sky.
-Tor-Ivar has gained massive attention for his mesmerizing captures of the northern lights.
+When joining Rachel and Roy, you will be in the hands of enthusiastic professionals with a passion for landscape photography.
 Rachel is a member of the Sony Alpha Imaging Collective and is well-known for her fairytale-like night images.
+Roy is a talented nordic photographer based out of Norway, and with his extensive knowledge of Iceland you are in for some amazing locations.
 Throughout this workshop, you will be guided through some of the most amazing locations Iceland has to offer, as well as learning cutting-edge techniques infield as well as in post-processing.

 Dates: March 25 - March 31, 2019